LouisVanLangendonck/UPC-AML-ArchitectureImageClassif/README.md

 # UPC-AML-ArchitectureClassif

-**A report is added to this github page in which each step is clearly explained and reviewed.**
+**A report (report.pdf) is added to this github page in which each step is clearly explained and reviewed.**

 ## Abstract
 In this study, a Catalan Architecture image classification model was developed using both deep learning and non-deep learning methods.
 The multiclass classification problem involves the eight most frequently occuring styles in Catalunya.
 The deep learning approach involved fine tuning a convolutional neural network.
 The non-deep learning approach involved extracting features from the images and training traditional machine learning models on the extracted features.
 The results showed that the deep learning approach outperformed the non-deep learning approach.